 What does “get over” even mean, anyway?
 Forget them?
 Hate them?
 Not think about them every day?
 Be able to function without them?
 Love someone else?
 All of the above or a combination?
 Who knows.
 Maybe there’s some people you’ll never really “get over”.
 Maybe you were married and had kids with them and need to see them every weekend to drop the kids off or pick them up, so you can never really get them “out of your life”, but you know that you’re not in love with them.
 Maybe you never see them again.
 Maybe it takes you three years to know that you don’t think of them when you look at red grapes anymore.
 There’s different qualifiers, there’s different goals, there’s different relationships, break-ups, reasons, feelings, everything.
 Nothing is the same, including your last two relationships.

 That said, right after you officially part ways, there’s obviously a much more tender time period that we are all too family with.
 That “broken heart” period where it feels like daggers.
 Sleeping, eating, driving, working, everything is different and miserable.
 We feel like we’ve been run over by a truck and there’s no hope in sight that we’ll ever be glued back together.
 That’s the part that I want to focus on today because that’s the part that prevents you from functioning, from living your life and being your fabulous self.
 Remember that it is 100% okay and ultimately necessary to dwell in the melancholy state you’ll find yourself in post break-up, but even with the best support systems in place it’s still up to us to pick ourselves up and make a decision to try to start finding the pieces of our heart that have been scattered across the floor.
 You don’t have to do anything with them at first, even.
 Just know that you’re a whole person and deserve to be happy again, one day.
+If you think that seeking out a therapist could help with these feelings, the professionals at BetterHelp.com can link you up to one that fits your needs.

 I know if you’re reading this post it’s more likely you feel how I did six months prior to writing that post, when I would lay with my head buried in the couch for nineteen hours at a time, not eating, sleeping, or speaking; just feeling completely numb, wasteful, and stupid.
 It’s okay to feel that way.
 You’re going to feel that way.
 But when you’re ready, this list is here for you to try different things to begin the healing process which is slow and still painful.
 You will be whole again.
 In fact, you’re whole right now.
 It just doesn’t feel like it.
 The person you’re not with anymore was someone who added things to your life, but by leaving, they have not taken anything away from who you are.
 You are still here, just as you were before they arrived.
 It might feel like a piece of your heart is missing, but scar tissue builds back stronger than before and I promise you’re going to come out of this as such a bigger badass than you knew you could be.